Iran warns protesters will 'pay the price'

 Iranian authorities said the majority of social media reports were emanating from regional rival Saudi Arabia and exile groups based in Europe.

-Internet was temporarily cut on mobile phones on Saturday night but was restored not long after.
+Internet was temporarily cut on mobile phones last night but was restored not long after.

 President Hassan Rouhani, who came to power in 2013 promising to mend the economy and ease social tensions, has so far not made any statement since the unrest started in second city Mashhad on Thursday.